 Right now we are actively seeking two things as we prepare to launch this initiative: Indigenous collaborators for planning now and for reviewing proposals once we issue a Call for Proposals, and potential donors who want to support Indigenous solutions to the world’s environmental problems.
 The first funds we receive will be used to hold a major organizational meeting to establish protocols for reviewing proposals and evaluating project outcomes.
 We hope to hold that meeting in 2020.
-If you would like to help make this first meeting happen, please make a donation through our Paypal link or by contacting us for instructions on using a credit card or sending a check.
+If you would like to help make this first meeting happen, please make an online donation or by contact us for instructions on using a credit card or sending a check.
 Once the work of our first meeting has been done, then we will secure funding for the first round of awards.
 And once those funds are in hand, we’ll issue our first Call for Proposals.

 FREQUENTLY ASKED QUESTIONS